Should I Teach English Abroad at a Chain School or an Independent School?By Camille Turner

 What about teaching English online?

-When it comes to teaching English online, you’ll face a similar decision when choosing between working with a large, well-known company, such as VIPKid or Open English, or a smaller start-up company.
+When it comes to teaching English online, you’ll face a similar decision when choosing between working with a large, well-known company or a smaller start-up company.
 The pros and cons are also similar.

 Large online tutoring companies